The Benefits of Probiotics for Men, Women and Everyone

 Physiological Differences in Men and Women

 Men and women differ greatly in their reproductive systems, but how does that affect their digestive tracts?

-In women, the reproductive organs are located in the lower abdomen, which can make them vulnerable to abdominal pain.7 Women tend to have higher rates of irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) than men.8 Women also process stress differently than men – producing hormones that can affect digestion.9
+In women, the reproductive organs are located in the lower abdomen, which can make them vulnerable to abdominal pain.7 Women tend to be more prone to bowel problems than men.8 Women also process stress differently than men – producing hormones that can affect digestion.9

 Meanwhile, men tend to complain more of acid reflux and ulcers.
 Emerging research suggests probiotics can help with these types of symptoms for men and women.10